himajin-no-tameiki/vtuber-tl-clip/Lazy_Thumbnail_Evil-Smirk.md

 ## Subject

-First, place the subject at the top (here's the [link](https://drive.google.com/file/d/1MZdf72HWhaam4OrNEqFqYb64d7K-cQfP/view?usp=sharing) to this Rion image if you want to use it).
+First, we place the subject at the top (here's the [link](https://drive.google.com/file/d/1MZdf72HWhaam4OrNEqFqYb64d7K-cQfP/view?usp=sharing) to this Rion image if you want to use it).
 And we add a **Satin** layer style to darken it while keeping the side edges bright.
 This makes it look like lights are coming from left and right.

 ![img](images/dark_smug_sub_satin.png)

-To add a bit more depth to the image, we slightly light up her face and chest with a solid color fill layer (Layer > New Fill Layer > Solid Color).
-We set its color to pure white, set its blending mode to **Color Dodge**, invert its layer mask (click the layer mask (to the left of the layer name) and press Ctrl-I), and with a very soft and big brush (white color), tap (single click) on these areas.
+To add a bit more depth to the subject, slightly light up her face and chest with a solid color fill layer (Layer > New Fill Layer > Solid Color).
+We set its color to pure white, set its blending mode to **Color Dodge**, invert its layer mask (click the layer mask (to the left of the layer name) and press Ctrl-I).
+And while the layer mask is still selected, with a very soft and big brush (white color), tap (single click) on these areas.
 Reduce the Fill value to make it subtle.

 Note: Of course you could do this using a normal layer but I like to use a solid color layer when it should have a single color.